Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Experiment Details

 \paragraph{Hyperparameters} We present hyperparameter settings in Table \ref{tab:hyperparameter}.

 \paragraph{Dataset Details} 1) The MMLU dataset \citep{hendrycksmeasuring} contains a total of 15,908 four-choice questions further divided into 57 sub-tasks in four domains: humanities, social sciences, STEM, and others.
 The official dataset also provides a demonstration set, \emph{i.e.} 5-shot examples in each sub-task to enable few-shot in-context learning.
 We follow the official demonstration set and test set in our experiments.
 2) The LUN dataset \citep{rashkin2017truth} is a misinformation detection dataset with two- or four-way classification settings, either with true/false only or fine-grained categories of trusted, hoax, propaganda, or satire.
 We use the official test set in \citep{hu2021compare} with 2,999 examples throughout the experiments.
 3) We curate \emph{MidtermQA}, a QA dataset focusing on the 2022 U.S. midterm elections to evaluate \ourmethod{}'s ability for temporal knowledge update.
 Specifically, we first collect the results of the 510 races in congressional, senate, or gubernatorial elections in the 2022 midterms.
-We then construct three datasets: a) open-book, where we ask LLMs to directly answer the name of the election winner for a given race, b) two-way, where we ask LLMs to choose the winner from the two frontrunners, and c) four-way, where we increase the difficulty by including two other politicians contesting in the same state to create a distraction.
+We then construct three datasets: a) open-book, where we ask LLMs to directly answer the name of the election winner for a given race, b) two-way, where we ask LLMs to choose the winner from the two front runners, and c) four-way, where we increase the difficulty by including two other politicians contesting in the same state to create a distraction.
 We present examples of the MidtermQA dataset in Table \ref{tab:midtermqa_examples}.

 \paragraph{Computation Resources Details} We used a GPU cluster with 16 NVIDIA A40 GPUs, 1988G memory, and 104 CPU cores for the experiments.
-Training specialized LMs took from around 7 hours to 10 days depending on the training corpora size.
+Training knowledge cards took from around 7 hours to 10 days depending on the training corpora size.
 For the black-box LLMs, we used the OpenAI API to access \textsc{code-davinci-002}, \textsc{text-davinci-003}, and \textsc{gpt-3.5-turbo} in the experiments.

-\paragraph{Resource Availability} We will make the implementation of \ourmethod{}, trained specialized LMs, and the MidtermQA dataset publicly available.

 \SetKwComment{Comment}{/* }{ */}